kenroberts/cogneuro_scripts/Matlab/3T_eye_track/README.txt

 ET struct:

 subject_data{}
+    -> filename(s) (not impl.) - more than one file name if runs are from different files
     -> runs{}
         -> events()  // correspond to lines marked 12 in raw file row, time and code